sambrow/ctf-hosting-notes/README.md

 `npm install`

 `npm` is part of nodejs.
-This will study package.json and download the express library and its dependencies into a folder named `node_modules` (which will be created).
+This will study package.json (actually package-lock.json) and download the express library and its dependencies into a folder named `node_modules` (which will be created).

 You might see output like this: